exakat/php-dictionary/dictionary.rst

 Reflection
 ----------

-Reflection is a way for PHP to do self introspection : describe the definition it holds in a programmatic way.
+PHP reflection is a feature that allows to inspect and interact with the structure of classes, interfaces, methods, properties, and other elements of the code, during runtime.
+Reflection in PHP is made possible by the Reflection API, which provides a set of classes and functions for introspecting objects and classes.

-PHP offers a complecte API to describe classes, methods, interfaces, constants, functions, extensions, traits, enums and their components.
+PHP offers a complete API to describe classes, methods, interfaces, constants, functions, extensions, traits, enums and their components.

 + ReflectionAttribute — The ReflectionAttribute class
 + ReflectionClass — The ReflectionClass class